jamesls/flask-shelve/docs/index.rst

 * In order to write to the db, all read locks must be released, and there can't be anyone else writing to the db.

-In practice, this means that while any thread or process has a view function that has called ``shelve.get_db`` with a mode of 'c', 'n', or 'w' will block until all views that have the db opened return.
+In practice, this means that any thread or process has a view function that has called ``shelve.get_db`` with a mode of 'c', 'n', or 'w' will block until all views that have the db currently opened return.
 Note that this is across **all threads and processes for any given shelve file.**

 Performance
 -----------

-Performance is terrible.
+Performance is terrible, mostly due to the locking needed for concurrent access discussed above.
 This may change in the future, but there are much better options if you need something with higher performance (a separate server running a SQL/NoSQL db).
 The main reasons for using this extension are:

 * **Simplicity** -  All your data is stored locally using the familiar shelve module.